cweisel/dotfiles/README.markdown

-# rgbkrk's dotfiles
+# cweisel's dotfiles

 ## dotfiles

 Your dotfiles are how you personalize your system.
 These are mine, forked from
-@smashwilson's (in the complete fork fork).
+@rgbkrk's (in the complete fork fork fork).

-Now that I work at Rackspace, I'm spending more time spinning up and tearing down these little scratch servers, and nothing makes me sad like a plain bash prompt with no colors or git zazz, or a completely vanilla vim that does indentation all wrong.
+Now that I'm doing more devops work at OnShift, I'm spending more time spinning up and tearing down these little scratch servers, and nothing makes me sad like a plain bash prompt with no colors or git zazz, or a completely vanilla vim that does indentation all wrong.